 - How much car repairs cost in your area

-How you handle credit affects not only your ability to get a credit card or a mortgage, but it can also influence how much you spend on car insurance.
+How you handle credit affects your ability to get a credit card or a mortgage, but it can also influence how much you spend on car insurance.

 Depending on state law, car insurers can use what’s known as a credit-based insurance score when calculating the price of your coverage.

-Historical data suggests that your credit history can help predict the likelihood that you’ll file an insurance claim — those with less-than-perfect credit are more likely to file auto insurance claims than those with good credit.
+Historical data suggests that your credit history can help predict the likelihood that you’ll file an insurance claim — Federal Trade Commission studies have revealed that those with less-than-perfect credit are more likely to file auto insurance claims than those with good credit.